DefElement: an encyclopedia of finite element definitions: Contributing to DefElement

 Readers of this paper who are involved in the development of a finite element library are encouraged to consider adding their library to the set of libraries that DefElement displays information about.
 This can be done by adding a file to the folder \texttt{defelement/implementations}, this file should contain the definition of a subclass of DefElement's \texttt{Implementation} class.
 This class includes methods that define how the information for the library will appear on the element's page.

-The subclass of \texttt{Implementation} can optionally include a \texttt{verify} function that takes a DefElement \texttt{Element} object, a reference cell and degree, and a set of points as inputs and returns the evaluation of the basis functions of the element at the given points.
+The subclass of \texttt{Implementation} can optionally include a \texttt{verify} function that takes the element's string for the implementation (as set in the \texttt{.def} file), the reference cell, the element's degree and a dictionary of additional parameters (as set in the \texttt{.def} file) and returns lists of entities associated with each subentity and a function that evaluates the basis functions of the element at some input points.
 If this function is implemented, then verificiation will be performed for the library.

-Full details of how to add a library to DefElement, and make other changes, can be found on the DefElement contributing page at \href{https://defelement.org/contributing.html}{defelement.org/contributing.html}.
+A full walkthrough guide to adding a new implementation to DefElement can be found on the DefElement website at \href{https://defelement.org/adding-an-implementation.html}{defelement.org/adding-an-implementation.html}.
+Currently only implementations with a Python interface are supported on DefElement, although we hope to widen the range of supported languages in the future.
+Details about making other changes can be found on the DefElement contributing page at \href{https://defelement.org/contributing.html}{defelement.org/contributing.html}.